 - For thicker bone-in meat (like chicken thighs), start it in the hottest part of the grill to get a nice sear/crust and then move it to the indirect heat to finish cooking.
 This will prevent an overly charred end result.

 - Use a meat thermometer to check done-ness (it is much more effective than trying to tell by touch).

 - As with all cooking, don’t put cooked meat back on the dish with its raw juices and potentially harmful bacteria.

 - Let the meat rest.
 This is actually true whenever you cook meat, but giving the meat 5-15 minutes to rest after taking it off the grill will allow the meat juices to redistribute throughout the cut of meat you are serving.

 Cooking Vegetables on the Grill: What to Know

-- Slice your vegetables into strips so that you expose as much as the surface as possible to the heat without being so small that they will fall between the grill slats or fall apart.
-1/4-inch this slices work well for zucchinis, eggplants, yellow squash, and onions.
+- Slice your vegetables into strips so that you expose as much of the surface as possible to the heat without being so small that they will fall between the grill slats or fall apart.
+1/4-inch slices work well for zucchinis, eggplants, yellow squash, and onions.
 Thick strips or flats are great for bell peppers.
 Asparagus and green onions work fine whole.